 When aspiring rocker, Ozzy Mercury, isn't touring, he lives alone in a motor home he inherited from his mom.
 He parks it on a little-used public road behind an abandoned department store and takes advantage of some of the sewer, water, and electrical hookups.
 But since it's not the best area of town, Ozzy bought a pistol for protection.
 One day, he was practicing his guitar, and someone banged on the door.
 He answered the door, gun in hand, only to find the police.
 He narrowly avoided being shot by the surprised officer; however, he could not avoid being convicted of a felony for having a loaded firearm in a vehicle.
-Mercury will argue that the particular characteristics of the pistol, how he possessed, and where he possessed it means he didn't actually violate the statute.
-Second, he will argue that even if he did violate the statute, the statute, as it's being applied to him in this case, violates his rights under the 2nd Amendment to the U.S. Constitution.
+Mercury will argue that the particular characteristics of the pistol, how he possessed, and where he did violate the statute, the statute, as it's being applied to him in this case, violates his rights under the 2nd Amendment to the U.S. Constitution.